Skullcap

 • Weaving it into dream pillows for restful sleep

-• Burning bundles to cleanse homes of restless energy
+• Burning bundles to cleanse spaces of restless energy

 Side Effects and Contraindications